jazz-community/jazz-plugin-maven-archetype/README.md

-# Jazz Plugin Maven Archetype <br /> Bootstrapping new Jazz Services was never so easy!
+# Jazz Plugin Maven Archetype <br /> Bootstrapping new Jazz Services was never easier!
 Maven archetype to generate a jazz plugin project.
 If you want to get your feet wet as quickly as possible, just read [Bootstrapping](#bootstrapping-a-new-jazz-service-using-this-archetype)<br />
 ([What is Archetype?](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html))